You are here

 To make the best use of your PV system, the PV modules must have a clear "view" of the sun for most or all of the day—unobstructed by trees, roof gables, chimneys, buildings, and other features of your home and the surrounding landscape.
 Some potential sites for your PV system may be bright and sunny during certain times of the day, but shaded during other times.
-Such shading may substantially reduce the amount of electricity that your system will produce.
+Such shading may substantially reduce the amount of electricity your system will produce.

 What kind of roof do you have, and what is its condition?

-How big should your PV system be, and what features should it have?
+How big should your PV system be?

 Consider what portion of your current electricity needs you would like your PV system to meet.
 Examine your electric bills over the past 12 months, and work with your PV provider to determine what size PV system you need to achieve that goal.